Last updated July 28, 2017.

 With its abundance of rural communities, Idaho is a great state for nurse practitioners to make an impact on rural access to healthcare services.
 With the implementation of the Affordable Care Act, the government is trying to find ways to make health care more affordable and accessible for citizens.
-As a result, Idaho is one of the 19 states in the country using Affordable Care Act money to develop better care models.
+As a result, Idaho is one of the 19 states in the country that used Affordable Care Act monies to develop better care models, which applies to future health care reform efforts as well.
 This includes the use of family nurse practitioners to provide primary care to Idaho residents.

 Family nurse practitioners are highly desired in Idaho because they are more affordable than physicians, and provide holistic, well rounded care at a more affordable price.
 According to the American Association of Nurse Practitioners, Idaho provides full practice rights to nurse practitioners requiring no physician oversight or collaborative agreements.

 As a registered nurse, you may be wondering how you can use your knowledge and experience to better serve your community.
 Completing a Family Nurse Practitioner program can give you the education you need to supervise nurses, assess, diagnose and treat patients, as well as prescribe medications.

 To find a Family Nurse Practitioner program in Idaho that can meet your needs, simply request information from the featured schools below to get started.
 Most of these schools provide some degree of online or distance education coursework, allowing for more flexibility than traditional ground based programs, which many working nurses need.
 Keep in mind that there are slight differences between programs, so having information from multiple campuses may prove beneficial, allowing you more information upon with to base a decision.